 Amendments to an existing labour agreement are referred to as a Variation Request and follows the same application process as a normal DAMA application.

-- A Variation Request is also required when DAMA Employers wish to nominate their existing Temporary Skill Shortage (TSS) subclass 482 employee working under the labour agreement for the Employer Nomination Scheme (ENS) (subclass 186) visa.
+• A Variation Request is also required when DAMA Employers wish to nominate their existing Temporary Skill Shortage (SID) subclass 482 employee working under the labour agreement for the Employer Nomination Scheme (ENS) (subclass 186) visa.
 Please note Labour Market Testing (LMT) evidence is not required when requesting endorsement for ENS from Skilled & Business Migration.

 For further information on applying for a variation, refer to How to Apply.